Sudo-Ivan/Reticulum-Go/README.md

 # Reticulum-Go

-A Go implementation of the [Reticulum Network Protocol](https://github.com/markqvist/Reticulum).
+A Go implementation of the [Reticulum Network Stack](https://github.com/markqvist/Reticulum).

 ## Goals

-- To be fully compatible with the Python reference implementation.
+- To be fully compatible with the original Python implementation.
 - Additional privacy and security features.
 - Support for a broader range of platforms and architectures legacy and modern.